Logging

 • LogToConsole

-Integer parameter.
+Integer argument.

-Whether to print optimization logs to console.
+Whether to print optimization logs to the console.

 Default: 1